pallandir/vue-project-template/README.md

 ## About this template

 Starting a new project can be a slog, it’s easy to lose the fun of building something awesome when you’re stuck setting up the basics.
 As a developer, you should be focusing on what really matters: writing great code and bringing your ideas to life.
-That’s why this Vue.js template exists—to make your life easier and give you a flexible starting point for your work.
+That’s why this Vue.js template exists to make your life easier and give you a flexible starting point for your work.

 There are tons of ways to structure a frontend project, but this one keeps it simple and modular.
-It comes with the essentials—store, router, and views—all set up and ready to go.
+It comes with the essentials store, router, and views all set up and ready to go.
 Want to turn it into a Domain-Driven Design (DDD) or a clean architecture?
 Go for it!
 The foundation is here; the rest is up to you.

 ### Built with